-Recognizing that part-time students may have difficulty arranging attendance of DPhil seminars every week, we will make the following adjustments:
+Realizing that part-time students may have difficulty arranging attendance of DPhil seminars every week, we will make the following adjustments:

-• In the first and fourth terms, when part-time DPhil students have their heaviest class load, part-time students will only be required to attend two weeks, although more regular attendance is encouraged.

-• In the remaining terms of the first four years, part-time students will normally be expected to arrange to attend a minimum of four out of the eight sessions per term, but attending all eight sessions is encouraged.
+- In the first and fourth terms, when part-time DPhil students have their heaviest class load, part-time students will only be required to attend two weeks, although more regular attendance is encouraged. - In the remaining terms of the first four years, part-time students will normally be expected to arrange to attend a minimum of four out of the eight sessions per term, but attending as many sessions as possible is encouraged.